RoleModel/turbo-confirm/README.md

 ### Example Template

-Based on default configuration, the following template is suitable.
+Based on the default configuration, the following template is suitable.

 ```HTML
   <!-- Here is our dialog (not visible without a 'modal--active' class) -->